Gravin3717/-100-days-of-data-science-challenge/Dayy 71. Analyzing eCommerce Data in Tableau/Readme.md

 ---

 *This project showcases the power of Tableau not just for reporting, but for interactive analysis and strategic simulation, turning complex eCommerce data into clear business opportunities.
-Created by Vatsal Parikh.*
+Created by Gravin Patel.*